 Through the art of film Lowery poses the aesthetic as a response of grief and catastrophe.

 A Ghost Story penetrates as a poignant reminder that the blessing of our good luck is to sit in witness to an event that is possible to each of us.

 Our shared humanity wants to vouch safe the journey of love and for it not to leave us ill-prepared for the space that remains in the absence of the loved one.

-My beautiful work space for the day – at Cinema Nova, Carlton Melbourne.
+An inspirational and beautiful work space for the day – at Cinema Nova, Carlton Melbourne.